ops-snappy/ops-openvswitch/FAQ.md

    vSwitch distribution rather than the one on your machine.
 If problems persist after doing this, check to make sure that the module that is loaded is the one you expect.

+### Q: Why are UDP tunnel checksums not computed for VXLAN or Geneve?

+A: Generating outer UDP checksums requires kernel support that was not part of the initial implementation of these protocols.
+If using the upstream Linux Open vSwitch module, you must use kernel 4.0 or newer.
+The out-of-tree modules from Open vSwitch release 2.4 and later support UDP checksums.

 ### Q: What features are not available when using the userspace datapath?